bachdumpling/gilda/SEO_SETUP_GUIDE.md

 - **Default meta description**: Write a compelling 150-160 character description that includes:
   - Your brand name
   - What you sell (clothing)
-  - Location keywords (NYC, Japan)
+  - Location keywords (NYC)
-  - Example: "Gilda Clothing - Premium fashion from NYC and Japan.
+  - Example: "Gilda Clothing - Premium fashion from NYC.
 Discover our curated collection of contemporary clothing."

 ### Step 3: Verify Social Media Links